SSerg86/epam-angular/README.md

-# Trianing Angular Project
+# Training Angular Project

-This is the training project using Angular 12.
+This is the training project made using Angular 12.

 # Description
 STEAM like SPA.
 The game platform, where user can choose any game,